xpcn2015/tcrm-task/README.md

 Async task execution unit for the TCRM project

+Tested on Windows 10.
+Not tested on Unix.

 ## Features

 - **Asynchronous Execution**: Built on Tokio for async task execution